The Jan. 6 committee is about to have its last hearing. Here's what to expect

 The report may also include new evidence that was not introduced during the previous hearings.

-Committee member Rep. Elaine Luria, D-Va., told NPR she came away from reading the Jan.
+Committee member Luria told NPR she came away from reading the Jan.
 6 report "shocked by the breadth and depth of this plan to create a big lie and pull every lever of government to corrupt an election."

 "We've seen petty criminals who've been charged with misdemeanors for trespassing be held accountable, but not the masterminds of this, who really did try to corrupt the government and its processes," Luria said.